Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 2. What are the true costs over 5–10 years?

 Not the list price.
-The Total Cost of Ownership.
-Including implementation, training, maintenance, integration, customizations.
+The total cost of ownership.
+Including implementation, training, maintenance, integration, and adjustments.

-3. Who needs to use this solution daily - and what do they need?
+3. Who has to use this solution every day—and what do they need?

 Not what IT wants.
-Not what's impressive.
-What the daily users need to be productive.
+Not what looks impressive.
+What daily users need to be productive.

 5. What happens if this project fails?